 - i) To help achieve the safe and efficient management of UUW's supply system, the licensee shall meet any monitoring requirements of UUW. - ii) In order to maintain standards and meet water quality regulations, UUW undertakes sampling and monitoring programmes at water treatment works, strategic points in the supply system and at customers' taps.
 The licensee and UUW shall agree a sampling and monitoring programme of the licensee's supply that the licensee shall be responsible for carrying out.
-UUW can provide this service to the licensee, subject to the agreement of appropriate commercial terms. - iii) The licensee shall carry out regulatory sampling as required by the Water Supply (Water Quality) Regulations 2000 (amended 2010) at water treatment works, service reservoirs and supply points as appropriate. - iv) The licensee must ensure that all water quality sampling and analysis is carried out through a UKAS accredited laboratory.
+UUW can provide this service to the licensee, subject to the agreement of appropriate commercial terms. - iii) The licensee shall carry out regulatory sampling as required by the Water Supply (Water Quality) Regulations 2016 (amended 2018) at water treatment works, service reservoirs and supply points as appropriate. - iv) The licensee must ensure that all water quality sampling and analysis is carried out through a UKAS accredited laboratory.
 The licensee may choose to use the UUW Laboratory for this service.
-All costs of water quality sampling and analysis for

-- water supplied by the licensee up to the Point of Entry will be borne by the licensee. - v) Analytical methods must meet the performance requirements of the Water Supply (Water Quality) Regulations 2000 (amended 2010), and the licensee will make all information available to UUW including all Analytical Quality Control (AQC) results. - vi) The licensee will have an operational water quality sampling programme for raw water, treated water, and water at the Point of Entry in accordance with UUW operational monitoring requirements.
+All costs of water quality sampling and analysis for water supplied by the licensee up to the Point of Entry will be borne by the licensee. - v) Analytical methods must meet the performance requirements of the Water Supply (Water Quality) Regulations 2016 (amended 2018), and the licensee will make all information available to UUW including all Analytical Quality Control (AQC) results. - vi) The licensee will have an operational water quality sampling programme for raw water, treated water, and water at the Point of Entry in accordance with UUW operational monitoring requirements.
 At the current time the following determinands and minimum sampling frequencies, over and above that required for regulatory purposes, are specified and are subject to annual review.
+New determinands may be required based on updates to DWI guidance and emerging risks.

-Sampling frequency (per year)
+Determinand Sampling frequency (per year)

 Raw surface water

 Algae 6

 Alkalinity 26

 Aluminium 26

 Ammonium 12

 Calcium 26

 Chloride 4

 Chlorophyll-A 6

+Determinand Sampling frequency (per year)

-Coliform bacteria 4
+Coliform bacteria (presumptive count) 4

-(presumptive count)

 Colour 26

 Conductivity 26

-E. coli (presumptive 4
+E. coli (presumptive count) 4

-count)

 GCMS 4

 Iron 26

 Lead 12

 Magnesium 26

 Manganese 26

 Nitrate 12

 Nitrite 12

 Hydrogen ion (pH) 26

 Phosphorus 26

 Temperature 26

 Total Hardness 26

 Total Organic Carbon 26

 Turbidity 26